 Do I need to notify the credit union if my address, name or marital status changes?

 Yes, for a change of address, please fill out a form complete with your signature so that we may update the information on our system.
-In the event of a name change due to marriage or divorce, we must have a copy of the recorded legal document (i.e. marriage certificate or divorce decree) that reflects the change.
+In the event of a name change due to marriage or divorce, we must make a copy of the original recorded legal document (i.e., marriage certificate or divorce decree) that reflects the change.

 How do I set up a direct deposit to my account?

 We realize how valuable your time is, therefore, we strive to offer products and services to save you time and money.
 As a CAMC employee you are eligible to have direct deposit to your credit union accounts and/or loan payments.
 If you aren't currently taking advantage of this great benefit, we encourage you to stop by the credit union and a member services representative will be happy to help you get your direct deposit started.
 If you receive other sources of compensation (i.e. military pay, social security, workers compensation, annuity payments, or work for an employer that offers direct deposit of your payroll) you can also elect to have direct deposit to your account by providing the following information or a voided check may be requested by your employer or compensation source.

 - Financial institution address

 - ABA/routing # (located on the bottom, left hand side of the check)